UniqKey/openshiftbot/README.md

-# Openshiftboy the friendly openshift hubot
+# Openshiftbot the friendly openshift hubot

 Openshiftbot is a hubot focusing on monitoring activity and container patch levels within your openshift projects.
 It enables chatops culture where openshift events are displayed in chat channels where you work (e.g. Slack).
 Rather than slacking a question ”is the feature deployed” look at what openshiftbot has said else ask it a question.